kylerc150/GuessingGame/README.md

 # GuessingGame
-This is a guessing game project out of an old book.
+This is a guessing game project out of an old Python book.
 I decided to work on it and do more than instructed.

 <hr>